cybertraining-dsc/su22-reu-385/time-series-prediction/lag-plot/lag-plot.md

-Figure @fig:lag-plot shows two graphs with tath visualize the lag plot
+Figure @fig:lag-plot shows two graphs with that visualize the lag plot

 To test the following code: